Terms & Conditions

 If unpaid, we would strongly recommend covering expenses relating to travel, materials and lunch.
 Since the opportunity is to enhance and develop the student's employability we ask that you provide supervision, feedback and a reference/ recommendation.

 Hours: The employer should be aware of the student's study obligations and as a guide should not ask full time students to work in excess of 15 hours per week, except during vacations or other periods when a student does not have the usual pressure of study.

 Falmouth University Employability Service recommend that employers are flexible with timings and dates and try to provide alternative arrangements for the selection processes if and when these clash with exams, submissions or other important academic commitments.

 We do not support the use of zero hours contracts.
 Any employer found to be using them will be required to put the student/graduate on a regular contract.
 Failure to do so may result in the termination of the contract.

 Place of Work:

-Falmouth University Employability Service reserves the right not to advertise opportunities that are based in private homes.
-If the opportunity involves freelance/ commission work we suggest the student or graduate works from home.
+Private Homes.
+We reserve the right to not to advertise opportunities based in private homes.
+If the opportunity involves freelance/commission work we suggest the student or graduate works from home.

 Vacancy details: The employer must make clear the nature of the work/placement offered and specify any necessary skills required, the proposed wages and other terms.
 If they are able, the employer should also state the number and distribution of hours to be worked, the date that the employment will end and a URL to the company’s website.